Potentiometer: Resistance–position relationship: "taper"

-The relationship between slider position and resistance, known as the "taper" or "law", is controlled by the manufacturer.
-In principle any relationship is possible, but for most purposes linear or logarithmic (aka "audio taper") potentiometers are sufficient.
+The relationship between slider position and resistance, known as the "taper" or "law", can be controlled during manufacture by changing the composition or thickness of the resistance coating along the resistance element.
+Although in principle any taper is possible, two types are widely manufactured: linear and logarithmic (aka "audio taper") potentiometers.

 A letter code may be used to identify which taper is used, but the letter code definitions are not standardized.
-Potentiometers made in Asia and the USA are usually marked with an "A" for logarithmic taper or a "B" for linear taper; "C" for the rarely seen reverse logarithmic taper.
+Potentiometers made in Asia and the US are usually marked with an "A" for logarithmic taper or a "B" for linear taper; "C" for the rarely seen reverse logarithmic taper.
 Others, particularly those from Europe, may be marked with an "A" for linear taper, a "C" or "B" for logarithmic taper, or an "F" for reverse logarithmic taper.
 The code used also varies between different manufacturers.
 When a percentage is referenced with a non-linear taper, it relates to the resistance value at the midpoint of the shaft rotation.
 A 10% log taper would therefore measure 10% of the total resistance at the midpoint of the rotation; i.e. 10% log taper on a 10 kOhm potentiometer would yield 1 kOhm at the midpoint.
 The higher the percentage, the steeper the log curve.